Search API Connector Documentation

 Import Zendesk Data to Google Sheets

-- Part 1: Get your Zendesk API Key
+- Part 1: Get your Zendesk API Token

 - While logged into your Zendesk account, click Channels > API from the main dashboard.

 - Tick the checkbox to agree to the terms of service, and click Get Started.

 - Enable the setting for Token Access, and then click the plus (+) sign to add a new token.

 - You will now see a token.
 Copy this and keep it secure as it won't be displayed again.

 - One last step: Because the Zendesk API requires Basic Authentication, we need to encode our authentication info to base 64.
 You can do this by entering your your credentials in the format

 [email protected]/token:abcdedfg.
 Your encoded credentials will appear underneath.